Gio-Dev-Gio/learning-nextjs/README.md

 # learning-nextjs
-A simple NextJS essentials tutorial
+A simple NextJS essentials tutorial, let's try this